JagratiVerma1408/CattleSheet/README.md

 # CattleSheet
-Android app that was developed for ICAR-Central Institute for Research on Cattle as community service for taking nutritional care of cattle.
+Android app primarily for farmers that was developed for ICAR-Central Institute for Research on Cattle as community service for taking nutritional care of cattle.

 ## Main Features